brfriedr/Cisco-DNA-Center-Webex-Bot/README.md

 # Cisco DNA Center Real Time Event Alerts to Webex Teams Bot

 Cisco DNA Center has a powerful issue correlation engine for wired and wireless networks.
-Taking real time feeds of network telemetry is able to identify issues and provide context for resolution.
-We now have the ability to send those notifications to a Webex Team Room's in 2.2.3.0 release.
+Real time feeds of network telemetry is able to identify issues and provide context for resolution.
+We now have the ability to send those notifications to a Webex Team Rooms in 2.2.3.0 release.

 1.)
 In Cisco DNA Center navigate to Platform -> Developer Toolkit and the Events Tab.